dstreamsai/AutoML/README.md

 ## How to use ALEX AutoML Engine

 Use 'alex' as a login and password to access the Web interface of ALEX.
 Please find short instruction at [ALEX AI Project How To.docx](https://github.com/dstreamsai/AutoML/raw/master/ALEX%20AI%20Project%20How%20To.docx)
-In this trial version of the AutoML Engine it is possible to upload CSV file with the following limitations: the file size must be less than 100 MBytes, the number of rows must be less than 100000, the number of columns must be less than 4500.

 ## Hardware Requirements

 **Minimal**
-- 64-bit dual core 2Ghz CPU
+- 64-bit dual core CPU
 - 4 GB RAM
 - At least 15 GB of free hard disk space